garylirocks/quickrefs/vim.markdown

 - When starting Vim with more than one file names, the list is remembered as the argument list;
 - It's different from buffer list, arglist was already in Vi, and buffer list is new in Vim;
-- Every file in arglis is also in buffer list, but buffer list commonly has more files;
+- Every file in arglist is also in buffer list, but buffer list commonly has more files;
 - There is a global arglist used by all windows, and it's possible to create a new arglist local to a window;

 ```